Extending simple monotone drawings: Monotone arrangements in the plane

 We start with a few definitions and tools for analyzing $x$-monotone arrangements.
 Given a pair of points $a,b$ in the plane, we write $a\prec b$ if $a$ has a smaller $x$-coordinate than $b$.
 Clearly,~$\prec$ is a strict linear order on the points of any monotone curve.

 We can naturally talk about objects lying ``below'' and ``above'' monotone curves.
 Let~$a,b$ be points such that $a\prec b$.
 For any monotone curve $\gamma$ we denote by $\gamma[a,b]$ and $\gamma(a,b)$ the subset of $\gamma$ formed by the points $x$ of $\gamma$ satisfying ${a\preceq x \preceq b}$ and $a\prec x \prec b$, respectively.
-Similarly, for an arrangement $\mathcal{B}$ of monotone pseudosegments we denote by $\mathcal{B}[a,b]$ the arrangement of pseudosegments where we replace each $\gamma\in \mathcal{B}$ by $\gamma[a,b]$.
+Similarly, for an arrangement $\mathcal{A}$ of monotone pseudosegments we denote by $\mathcal{A}[a,b]$ the arrangement of pseudosegments where we replace each $\gamma\in \mathcal{A}$ by $\gamma[a,b]$.

 By \emph{consecutive intersections} of two monotone curves with finitely many intersections we mean consecutive intersections with respect to their $x$-coordinates.
 Let $\alpha, \beta$ be two monotone curves with finitely many intersections.
-Let $a,b$ be two consecutive intersections of $\alpha, \beta$ such that $\alpha \prec \beta$.
+Let $a,b$ be two consecutive intersections of $\alpha, \beta$ such that $a \prec b$.
 Then the only intersections of $\alpha[a,b]$ with $\beta[a,b]$ are the points $a$ and $b$.
 In this case we say that the curves $\alpha$ and $\beta$ form a \emph{bigon}.
 Furthermore, if $\alpha(a,b)$ lies above $\beta(a,b)$ we say that $\alpha$ and $\beta$ form an \emph{$\alpha$-top}, or equivalently, a \emph{$\beta$-bottom} bigon.
+Note that in general $\alpha$ and $\beta$ can form both an $\alpha$-bottom and a $\beta$-bottom bigon.

-The \emph{lower envelope} $\lowerenv{\mathcal{U}}$ of a set $\mathcal{U}$ of curves is the set of all points $p$ of these curves such that no other point of any curve of $\mathcal{C}$ with the same $x$-coordinate as $p$ is below $p$.
+The \emph{lower envelope} $\lowerenv{\mathcal{U}}$ of a set $\mathcal{U}$ of curves is the set of all points $p$ of these curves such that no other point of any curve of $\mathcal{U}$ with the same $x$-coordinate as $p$ is below $p$.
 Note that if $\mathcal{U}$ is an arrangement of monotone pseudosegments, then $\lowerenv{\mathcal{U}}$ is a finite union of connected parts of pseudosegments.